ampolyak/rabbitmq-zabbix/README.md

 ```

-You should create a `.rab.auth` file in the `scripts/rabbitmq` directory.
+You should update configuraton in the rabbitmq_api.sh.
 This file allows you to change default parameters.
 The format is `VARIABLE=value`, one per line:
 The default values are as follows:

-    USERNAME=guest
-    PASSWORD=guest
-    CONF=/etc/zabbix/zabbix_agent.conf
-    LOGLEVEL=INFO
-    LOGFILE=/var/log/zabbix/rabbitmq_zabbix.log
-    PORT=15672
+    RABBIT_USER='guest'
+    RABBIT_PASSWORD='guest'
+    CONF='/etc/zabbix/zabbix_agentd.conf'
+    LOGLEVEL='INFO'
+    LOGFILE='/var/log/zabbix/zabbix_agentd.log'
+    PORT='15672'
+    PROXY=''        #you are able to set zabbix-proxy here if it is needed

 You can also add a filter in this file to restrict which queues are monitored.
 This item is a JSON-encoded string.
 The format provides some flexibility for